What is a Sales Portal?

 With whatever sales portal you use, you need some mechanism for version control.
-Whether that’s a sales enablement manager going in and manually deleting and archiving old files, or a dedicated software platform that version controls automatically.
+That may mean a sales enablement manager deleting and archiving old files.
+Or, even better, a dedicated software platform that version controls automatically.

 All it takes is one frustrating experience with an untimely piece of collateral to break the trust of your sales team.

 A great sales portal integrates with other sales tools